 Tree Number Description Size (DBH) Type Common Name Scientific Name Qualifying Tree?
-(Y/N) Condition Action Reason for Removal Size (Qualifying DBH Removed) No. 1 14" Blue Oak Quercus douglasii Yes Fair Removal Preservation of Rock Wall 14" No. 2 10" Blue Oak Quercus douglasii Yes Fair Trimming N/A; retained 0 No. 3 16" Blue Oak Quercus douglasii Yes Good Removal Significant Reduction in Grading 16" Total DBH of Qualifying Trees being removed 30"
+(Y/N) Condition Action Reason for Removal Size (Qualifying DBH Removed) No. 1 14" Blue Oak Quercus douglasii Yes Fair Removal Preservation of Rock Wall 14" No. 2 10" Blue Oak Quercus douglasii Yes Fair Trimming Proximity of construction N/A; retained 0 No. 3 16" Blue Oak Quercus douglasii Yes Good Removal Significant Reduction in Grading 16" Total DBH of Qualifying Trees being removed 30"

-2. Pre-Construction: To ensure the protection of trees intended to be retained on a site, the contractor shall retain a Certified Arborist or qualified Forester to oversee the installation of onsite tree protective fencing.
-The contractor shall also host an on-site pre-construction meeting prior to commencement of grading activities to review on-site tree avoidance measures.
-The meeting shall inform and educate all construction personnel who are to be on-site of protected trees that are to be retained and the avoidance measures that are to remain in place such as construction fencing.
-Personnel shall also be informed on the various construction techniques in place, such as construction barriers, avoidance and minimal compaction of root zones, and prevention of harming root systems, at a minimum.
+2. Pre-Construction: To ensure the protection of trees intended to be retained on a site, Prior to issuance of a grading permit, the contractor shall retain a Certified Arborist or qualified Forester to oversee the installation of on-site tree protective fencing.
+The contractor shall also and host an on-site pre-construction meeting prior to issuance commencement of a grading permit activities to review on-site tree avoidance measures.
+The meeting shall inform and educate all construction personal who are to be on-site of biological resources, including sensitive natural communities, protected trees that are to be retained and the avoidance measures that are to remain in place such as construction fencing.
+Personal Personnel shall also be informed on the various construction techniques in place, such as construction barriers, avoidance and minimal compaction of root zones, and prevention of harming root systems, at a minimum.
 If new construction personnel are added to the Project, the contractor's superintendent will ensure that the personnel receive mandatory training before starting work.